UKPLab/tacl2018-preference-convincing/README.md

-# Finding Convincing Arguments using Scalable Bayesian Preference Learning
+# CrowdGPPL

-The repository provides an implementation of a Bayesian pairwise preference learning method for ranking, scoring items and predicting pairwise labels, namely, Gaussian process preference learning using stochastic variational inference.
+This branch contains an implementation of crowdGPPL, a Bayesian pairwise preference learning method for ranking, scoring items and predicting pairwise labels, given preference data from a crowd of individuals.
+CrowdGPPL can make predictions of individual preferences as well as infer the consensus of a crowd.

-Please cite:
+The model combines Gaussian process preference learning and Bayesian matrix factorisation and our implementation uses stochastic variational inference.

+The crowdGPPL paper has not yet been published.
+For single-user GPPL, please cite:
 ```
 @article{simpson2018finding,
   title={Finding convincing arguments using scalable bayesian preference learning},